solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ### Upgrading the Server Components

-Note that you may encounter downtime without the proper probes and healthchecks setup before attempting the upgrade.
-For more detailed upgrade instructions for production setup, we recommend looking at the upgrade guide associated for your version (for example, the [1.3.0+ upgrade guide]({{< versioned_link_path fromRoot="/operations/upgrading/1.3.0" >}})).

 {{% notice note %}}
 We create a Kubernetes Job named `gateway-certgen` to generate a cert for the validation webhook.
 We attempt to put a `ttlSecondsAfterFinished` value on the job so that it gets cleaned up automatically, but as this setting is still in